dustin-enyeart/dustin-enyeart.github.io/README.md

 All HTML files are in `templates`.
 The directory `static` contains the style file `style.css` and the script file `scripts`, which are used for the HTML file.
 The directory `static` also contains all images.

+It uses a Google tag with [Google Analytics](https://analytics.google.com/analytics) to track activity.